MikeAvocato01/Portfolio-Project-FCC/README.md

 ##Technologies used:

 + Html:
-  Common use of Html for creating a accessible layout of the page.
+  Common use of Html for creating an accessible layout of the page.

 + CSS:
   Visual style for light and dark mode.